ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.
-Pluses and minuses will be given at the instructors' discretion around the boundaries of these categorizations.

 <h3>Problem Sessions – Lecture</h3>